The Grün Ranch has two different locations situated approximately 6 miles apart in Northeast Texas.

-The Grün Ranch consists of 53 rolling green acres in Northeast Texas.
+The Brushy Creek location features 53 rolling green acres divided into 5 pastures anchored by the Brushy Creek.
 With roots tracing back to 1865, this plot of land was owned by a single family since World War II.
-Over the years it was used for row cropping, growing hay, and raising cattle.
+Over the years it was used for row cropping, hay production, and raising cattle.
 In 2016 it was purchased by Derick and Claudia Schaefer with the intent of raising Texas Longhorn cattle and a small orchard of East Texas blueberries, peaches, and fig trees.
 Its official address is in the unincorporated town of Scroggins, TX (population 127).

-The Grün Ranch features four major pastures separated by the Brushy Creek and a significant hill on the west side of the property.
-Featuring two soil types, the land is plush with Bahia, native Texas grasses, and trees.
-We have names for each of them: Mika’s Grazing, Omi’s Stomping Grounds, Grün Hill, and The Bahia Fairway.
+The Grün Ranch Brushy Creek features five pastures separated by the Brushy Creek and a significant hill on the west side of the property.
+Featuring two soil types, the land is plush with Bahia, Bermuda, Switch Grass, and trees.
+We have names for some of them: Mika’s Grazing, Omi’s Stomping Grounds, Grün Hill, and The Bahia Fairway.
 The ranch soil consists of about 30% sandy loam and about 70% loam silty clay.
 We maintain yearly soil and forage testing records.
 Our goal is to maintain the land in a way that produces the best source of nourishment for our cattle.

 On the far east side of the property the Briary Creek boarders the property.
 This small creek is a fraction of the size of the Brushy Creek and we currently do not incorporate it in any of our pastures.

 When we put a contract on the ranch the grasses were significantly overgrown and there were parts of the land we simply couldn’t couldn’t walk.
 We knew there would be some surprises.
 One of those pleasant surprises was a small spring fed pond in the center of the property.
 Another was a medium depth well that provides access to the same water source that supplies the pond.